stackbit-projects/ultra-primrose-9dd8f/content/posts/danger-of-summary-metrics-correlated-variables.md

 content_img_path: images/intro.jpg
 excerpt: >-
   So you want a simple feature selection ?
 Find the correlated features and drop them.
 Get stuck with the performance?
-Check some visualization
+Check some visualization.
+Still stuck?
+  Read this post then
 ---
 ## Lorem ipsum